him4lik/web_ecom/README.md

 - Product catalog browsing
 - Shopping cart functionality
 - Admin dashboard integration
+- Razorpay screens
+- User orders management.

 ## Important Notes

 This frontend is designed to work with the parent Docker environment.
 All deployment configurations are in the parent repository.
-API endpoints are configured via the parent project's .env.
+API endpoints are configured via the parent project's .env and .env_dev files.
 Static files are collected during parent project deployment.